brandonlampe/SurgeAnalysis/README.md

 # Surge Analysis

-This directory contains files for the analysis of surge pressure on a storage cavern.
+This will be an online repository for working on the cavern surge analysis... this is a work in progress!

 ## Outline of contents

+- Theory
+- Simplified approximations
+- Solution to hyperbolic system of equations
 - python scripts
--